Greece Moments Greece Moments

 Elen’s Art Boutique Chalki

-If you follow the main road uphill towards the end of the village, you will pass the shop of Eleni, where you can buy very stylish clothes and elegant textiles as well as creative souvenirs, including sea pebble artworks by the Norwegian artist Selina Kritikou, known as Pebble Art from Rhodes.
+If you follow the main road uphill towards the end of the village, you will pass Eleni’s shop, where you can buy very stylish clothes and elegant textiles as well as creative souvenirs, including sea pebble artworks by the Norwegian artist Selina Kritikou, known as Pebble Art from Rhodes.

 Eleni Shop Chalki Shopping